 growing on trees

-The Wood Sorrel also relies upon hydrostatic pressure to reproduce, when the seeds of the plant are ripe pressure in the seed capsules builds up until it reaches as much as 17 bar, this pressure is enough to catapult the mature seed up to 2.5 metres away from the parent plant.
+Wood Sorrel also relies upon hydrostatic pressure to reproduce, when the seeds of the plant are ripe pressure in the seed capsules builds up until it reaches as much as 17 bar, this pressure is enough to catapult the mature seed up to 2.5 metres away from the parent plant.

-Sometimes a seed will land on a tree, but the Wood Sorrel is as equally at home there as in the soil and will thrive if the landing site is moist enough.
+Sometimes a seed will land on a tree, but Wood Sorrel is equally at home there as in the soil and will thrive if the landing site is moist enough.
 If the seed lands on very damp ground the tissue which surrounds the seed case swells, causing it to burst and propelling the seed once more through the air for as much as a metre.

-Incidentally, the Wood Sorrel not only grows the bright white flowers which open up to allow pollination by insects and bees, In summer and autumn, it will also develop pinhead-sized flowers which remain closed and pollinate themselves.
+Incidentally, Wood Sorrel not only grows the bright white flowers which open up to allow pollination by insects and bees, In summer and autumn, it will also develop pinhead-sized flowers which remain closed and pollinate themselves.

 It is not known why the plant produces these flowers, which are known to botanists as ‘cleistogamous’, flowers, ‘cleistogamous’ meaning ‘closed marriage’.